Skip to content

 4.4 Function Pointers and Callbacks

 Function pointers are a basic building block for implementing callbacks.
-A callback literally means "calling back"—that's exactly what it means.
-We save the address of a function, and when needed, we call back to it, which is equivalent to storing our processing flow!
+A callback is exactly what it sounds like—calling back.
+We store the address of a function, and when needed, we call back to it.
+This is effectively storing the control flow

 c